Billions burned: Why Mark Zuckerberg's Metaverse dream is spectacularly bursting ### From hype to emptiness: What actually happened to the Metaverse – and why is everyone only talking about AI now? ### Future or bottomless pit? Why the next phase of the Metaverse is only just beginning ####

 Gartner predicts that the metaverse will enter a consolidation phase over the next five to ten years.
 During this time, practical applications will become established and the market will stabilize.

-Success and risk factors
+Success factors and risk factors

-The current state of the Metaverse
+The current state of the metaverse

-We are there for you - advice - planning - implementation - project management
+We are here for you - Consulting - Planning - Implementation - Project Management

 ☑️ SME support in strategy, consulting, planning and implementation